The holiday season is chocked full of delightful sights, sounds, tastes, and smells. German Christmas markets bring all your senses to life.

 As you may know, there are hundreds of Christmas markets around the world.
 We especially love visiting the Christmas Markets in Germany.
 Everyone is unique and special.

 As a result, while visiting the Christmas Market in Stuttgart we discovered many wonderful traditions.
 To really get into the holiday spirit an outdoor concert in the Renaissance courtyard of the Old Palace is just the way to begin.

 After enjoying the music you’ll want to stroll through the streets of Stuttgart enjoying more than 280 stalls that are beautifully decorated.
 In addition, you’ll want to pay attention to the rooftop displays on each roof.
 Because of the pride taken in decorating, every year the winners with the best displays are honored.

 Tastes of the Christmas Market

 As you take in the Christmas market stop along the way for a mug of glühwein or mulled hot wine to keep away the winter chill.
-Your adventure will continue as you explore the many stalls filled with handmade holidays gifts.
-There is even a special area for families with children to enjoy rides, games and more.
+Your adventure will continue as you explore the many stalls filled with handmade holiday gifts.
+There is even a special area for families with children to enjoy rides, games, and more.

 I was fortunate enough to chat with a local, who kindly let me take a photo of the Dambedei she had bought for her grandson.
 Although my German and her English didn’t get us too far we both had big smiles as we admired her precious bakery item.